window-maker/dockapps/docs/guidedtour/prefs.rst

   (when moved - especially when moved from one side of the screen to the other) and explosion animation for icons you remove from the dock.

+- *Smooth scaling*

+  If selected, neutralizes pixelization effect on background images.
+The side-effect is to slow down background image loading.

 - *Dithering colormap for 8bpp*

   For 8-bit displays (anyone still have one of these?) this enables dithering